iszczesniak/cpp/memory/index.md

 Constructor elision is still present in C++17 (and still in the C++26 draft) for the case that used to be called the *named return value optimization*.

-C++ elides (avoids) the copy constructor or the *move* constructor when the source is a temporary expression (an expression that creates a temporary), because the value of the temporary is created in the destination.

 This example demonstrates the copy elision in the initialization of: